DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 #### Vladimir’s Bedroom
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q39.</em></span>

-This area is largely as described in <span class="citation">Q39.
-Vladimir’s Bedroom (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q39VladimirsBedroom">Q39.
+Vladimir’s Bedroom</a> (p.
 140)</span>.
 However, remove the four sentences describing the bear, the dire wolf, and the empty chest.
 Instead, add the following text to the end of the area’s description:

 <div class="description">
 <p>An old portrait hangs on the wall above the bed.</p>